bvschaik/julius/RUNNING.md

 Note that there are [command line options](#command-line-options) which are available to all platforms.

+If you have the high-quality MP3 music files that were once available for download from the Sierra Website, the game supports playing them.

+Please check [MP3 support](doc/mp3_support.md) for details.

 ## Windows

 Julius supports Windows XP and higher.